jiqimaoke/jiqimaoke.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I am Keyan Zhou(周柯言), a second year master student at the Artificial Intelligence Research Institute of Soochow University, under the supervision of [Prof. Juntao Li](https://lijuntaopku.github.io) and [Prof. Min Zhang](https://zhangmin-nlp-ai.github.io).
+Hello, I am Keyan Zhou(周柯言), a third year master student at the Artificial Intelligence Research Institute of Soochow University, under the supervision of [Prof. Juntao Li](https://lijuntaopku.github.io) and [Prof. Min Zhang](https://zhangmin-nlp-ai.github.io).

 Before this, I received my Bachelor’s degree (2019-2023, computer science) from Soochow University.

-At present, I am working as a Multi-modal LLM R&D Intern at ByteDance, focusing on enhancing domain-specific reasoning capabilities of LVLMs.

-🤔 My research interests center on the concept of knowledge in LLMs/LVLMs, particularly within **Long Contexts and Long Generation**.
-Specifically, I focus on the following aspects:
-- **Knowledge Dynamics**: Exploring mechanisms for LLMs/LVLMs to dynamically integrate **internal knowledge with external information**.
-Resolving knowledge conflicts, mitigating outdated information, and addressing safety risks to improve model trustworthiness.
-- **Reliable Reasoning**: Focusing on how LLMs/LVLMs can iteratively refine their reasoning by **cross-verifying and self-correct knowledge from multi-sources** to reduce hallucinations and improve reliability.
+My research focuses on building **trustworthy LLMs/LVLMs** by enhancing reliability at two critical stages of inference:
+-  **Faithfulness in Context (Prefill Stage)**: Ensure the model's understanding is faithfully grounded in the external context during the prefilling stage.
+My work has revealed how models struggle with attribution in text and multimodal scenarios **(L-CiteEval, MMLongCite)**.
+- **Reliability in Generation (Decode Stage)**: Improve the verifiability and safety of the model's reasoning process during the decoding stage.
+I have designed a self-detoxification framework dedicated to enhancing model safety **(CMD)**.

 🤝 **I'm looking for a PhD position in 2026 Fall.
 Please email me at *jonaszhou01@gmail.com* if there is a potential opportunity!**